labcodes/django-react-boilerplate/README.EN.md

 ```

-`Title` is now just one element that receives a text to be set as it's content.
-The content is to be defined by the component using it.
+`Title` is now just an element that receives a text to be set as its content.
+The content will be defined by the component containing `Title`.

 `assets/src/js/containers/App/index.js`
 ```js